Ride the X-band wave for meteorological and hydrological surveillance

 Orographic beam blocking is often a problem in mountainous areas.
 If the radar is located in a hilly/mountainous area, it is important to install the radar on a relatively high place to ensure a clear and unobscured observation horizon (e.g. on the top of the hill/mountain).
 If you are unsure of the suitable location for your radar installation, Vaisala can provide guidance on a suitable radar site in your area.

-Are there economical studies or reports compairing losses with and without radars?
-If so, could you please send me references.
+Are there economical studies or reports comparing losses with and without radars?
+If so, could you please send me references. y

 Weather radar is part of modern weather observation infrastructure.
-Economincal studies for the value of meterological infrastrucutre exists, for example:
+Economical studies for the value of meteorological infrastructure exists, for example:

 Rogers, David P., and Vladimir V. Tsirkunov.
 Weather and climate resilience: Effective preparedness through national meteorological and hydrological services.
 The World Bank, 2013.